asolntsev/asolntsev.github.io/en/video.md

 category: en
 ---

 Below is a full list of my talks at conferences and user groups _in english_.
+There is much more [videos in russian](/ru/video/).

 # 2018
 * * *